 The Changing Needs of Public Service Leaders and How a College Degree Can Help

-From the opioid epidemic to cybercrime and mass shootings, these high profile national public safety threats are changing how our public service leaders approach emergency preparedness situations.
+High-profile national public safety threats are changing how our public service leaders approach emergency preparedness situations.
 Police, Fire, and Emergency Medical Services units are challenged to manage increasingly complex incidents in a world that’s highly connected and always looking for answers.
 Responsibilities that wouldn’t have been anticipated five or ten years ago have become essential components of public service positions.